AleksiSupikoski/Big-Data-Real-Time-Ingestion/reports/Assignment-2-report.md

 ### 3.2 In the stream ingestion pipeline, assume that a tenant has to ingest the same data but to different sinks, e.g., mybdp-coredms for storage and a new mybdp-streamdataprocessing component, what features/solutions you can provide and recommend to your tenant?

-In this case i would provide a special service for the tenant allowing him to have "two client application" running and one having more than one output port, one of which connecting the two applications together.
+In this case i would provide a special service for the tenant allowing him to have "two client application" running and one having more than one output port, one of which connecting the two applications together in a pipeline.

 ### 3.3 The tenant wants to protect the data during the ingestion by using some encryption mechanisms to encrypt data in files.
 Thus, clientbatchingestapp has to deal with encrypted data.
 Which features/solutions you recommend the tenants and which services you might support them for this goal?